silvhua/lighthouse-capstone-project/README.md

 # Exploratory Data Analysis
 ## The Data Set
 Data for this project were provided by Dr. Carlos Balsalobre-Fernández from Universidad Autónoma de Madrid.
-Data were collected by *[name of authors who performed the experiments]* with 52 participants who each performed the FW squat and SM squat at various loads.
+Data were collected by researchers from 52 participants who each performed the FW squat and SM squat at various loads.
 Following a standardized warm up routine, participants perfored the exercise 1-2 repetitions with their maximal intended velocity starting with a light weight, then with progressively higher weight until reaching their 1 repetition maximum.
 A total of 6 loads were used per participant per exercise and participants rested between each load to allow fatigue to dissipate.
 There were 2 data sets (1 for each of the FW squat and SM squat), each with 52 rows (1 per participant).
 The columns are as follows:
 * `Participant ID`
 * `Age`
 * `Mass`